 If you work in an office, even taking a 15 minute walk outside for some air during lunch can make all the difference.
 It’s about getting into a little habit.

 What form of Self-Care do you enjoy?

-Self-Care can mean absolutely anything, it can be sitting reading a good book uninterrupted for 20-30 minutes.
+Self-care can mean absolutely anything.
+It can be sitting reading a good book uninterrupted for 20-30 minutes.
 It can be playing your favourite instrument, meditating or going for a swim.
 Even a walk on the beach or taking time out to enjoy your favourite cup of tea/coffee without the rushing about.
-Oh, do I love sitting down with that obligatory chai latte.
+Oh, do I love sitting down with that obligatory chai latte in peace.
 Something so simple can be so powerful; when you let it!
 Anything that makes you feel happier/relaxed.